The-Devoyage/devoyage-web/blog/quick-bash-directory-jumper/index.md

 As time passes, you'll accumulate numerous projects in your development directory.
 It's the nature of the beast.
 And, as a developer you'll eventually find yourself sitting on the couch late at night trying to avoid doing the work you need to do in favor of writing a new function to help you improve your existing and perfectly fine way of jumping between directories.

 We can convert our alias into a function that is callalble from the command line.
-It's extreemly easy and can even take in an arguments!
+It's extreemly easy and can even take in arguments!

 Our function below will be called just like the bash alias above, simply type the given name, in our case `DEV`.
 This time it's going to take an optional second word/argument, which is the name of the folder of where you are changing to.
 For example, `DEV my-project`.